gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Verify that launching any other command that's not supported by the autocomplete opens a new local shell with that command running.
 - Resilience when resources become unavailable
+  - DocumentCluster
-  - For each scenario, create at least one tab for each available kind (minus k8s for now).
+    - For each scenario, create at least one DocumentCluster tab for each available resource kind.
-  - For each scenario, first do the external action, then click "Sync" on the relevant cluster tab.
-    Verify that no unrecoverable error was raised.
+    - For each scenario, first do the action described in the bullet point, then click "Sync" on the relevant cluster tab.
+Verify that no unrecoverable error was raised (that is, the app still works).
 Then restart the app and verify that it was restarted gracefully (no unrecoverable error on restart, the user can continue using the app).
-    * [ ] Stop the root cluster.
+      - [ ] Stop the root cluster.
-    * [ ] Stop a leaf cluster.
+      - [ ] Stop a leaf cluster.
-    * [ ] Disconnect your device from the internet.
+      - [ ] Disconnect your device from the internet.
+  - DocumentGateway
+    - Create a db connection tab for a given database.
+Then remove access to that db for that user.
+      Go back to Connect and:
+      - Change database name in the tab.
+This should still work.
+      - Change database port.
+This should result in an error.
+    - Open DocumentCluster and make sure a given db is visible on the list of available dbs.
+Click "Connect" to show a list of db users.
+Now remove access to that db.
+Go back to Connect and choose a username.
+Verify that a recoverable error is shown and the user can continue using the app.
 - Refreshing certs
   - To test scenarios from this section, create a user with a role that has TTL of `1m` (`spec.options.max_session_ttl`).